madajaju/sabr/docs/sabr/aml/cm/models/capability/index.md

 # Capability

 Capabilities are deployed across multiple assets in the ecosystem.
 They consist of connecting multiple SABRs together to show a flow of data through the system.
+The Capability contains policies that define how the SABR bundles should react to different events in the system.
+Instances of the Capabilities are managed from the capability manager and consist of all of the information about the running capability.

 ![Logical Diagram](./logical.png)